Going out of town? Vacation?

 Do research now to secure a reservation at a highly reputable establishment.
 Cat-only facilities are a really good idea.

-Visit the facility, if possible, or get recommendations from your kitty-loving friends or veterinarian.
+Visit the facility, if possible, or get recommendations from your cat-loving friends or veterinarian.

-When making reservations at a pet boarding facility, ask questions, such as:
+When making reservations at a cat boarding facility, ask questions, such as:

 - What vaccinations are required?

 - How much playtime do the cats get at this boarding facility?

 - If my cat gets sick, will you use your vet or my vet?
 Who exactly is your vet?